masiya123f/localconnect-ai-civic-graph/README.md

 We are committed to fostering a welcoming community.
 Please read our Code of Conduct before participating.

 ✨ "We're not just building technology.
-We're building trust."
+We're building trust.

-Last updated: January 2026
-Version: 0.1.0-alpha